INTERNATIONAL FINANCE - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate that they have achieved the module’s learning outcomes.
+The assessment strategy is designed to provide students with the opportunity to demonstrate that they have understood the mechanics of the foreign exchange market and how economic shocks affect exchange rates and a country’s macroeconomic performance.

 Thus, the summative assessment for this module consists of: